 - Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) Framework

-- Framework provides guidance on efforts to translate research into practice
+- Framework provides guidance on efforts to translate research into practice; various resources are offered

 - Medical Research Council (MRC) Framework